Episode 3 – Talking About a Musical I Hate (And It’s Not Cats)

 In the podcast, I talked about a few 1960’s set shows that you could watch/put on in place of Shout!
 The Mod Musical.

 Hair.
 This is a rock musical focused on the counter-cultural movement of the US in the 1960’s.
 It debuted on Broadway in 1967 and was very revolutionary for its time (in the both subject matter it covered and how it covered it).
 You can listen to the Original Broadway Cast recording of Hair here.
 In 1979 a movie version of Hair was released.
-Hair has become an important musical in pop culture and in musical theatre.
+Hair has become an important musical in pop culture and in musical theatre history.

-Dogfight is a musical based on a 1991 non-musical film of the same name.
+Dogfight is a musical based on a 1991 non-musical movie of the same name.
 The musical is about three US Marines back from Vietnam who have a bet on who can date the ugliest girl.
-I personally haven’t seen this show or the original movie, but I have enjoyed listening to the Original Cast Recording.
+I personally haven’t seen this show or the original movie, but I have enjoyed listening to the 2013 Original Cast Recording.
 The music and lyrics for this show are by Benj Pasek and John Paul, who’ve had several hit musicals including Dear Evan Hansen and the movie The Greatest Showman.